lalawue/mooncake/docs/language.md

 export b = 11
 ```

-you can use 'local' to shadow existed variable, like in Lua
+you can use `local` to shadow existed variable, like in Lua

 ```lua
 local b = 10